wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Per Warren Kumari, add examples to appendix. "it would be very helpful to actually show how this is used, with e.g and example in an Appendix, for -insert favorite resolver here-.
-The document contains a lot of really useful content about why you might use one, how to minimize damage, etc but (IMO) does't do a great job of explaining
+The document contains

-Ebersman, et al.         Expires April 26, 2015                [Page 14]
+Ebersman, et al.          Expires June 18, 2015                [Page 14]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014
+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   how to actually do so".
+   a lot of really useful content about why you might use one, how to minimize damage, etc but (IMO) does't do a great job of explaining how to actually do so".
 Rick Lamb and Joe Abley also agreed on the need for this.